Email marketing strategies are one of the most vital aspects of driving sales.

 So where do they go wrong?

-Let’s dive into the 8 most common and most costly email marketing mistakes that people make and tell you how to fix them!
+Let’s dive in. that people make and tell you how to fix them!

 One of my first jobs was as a waiter, and for the first few months, I was absolutely horrible.

 I never knew why my tips were so low until 3 months in.